 Step 1: Set up a Hong Kong bank account

-As dividend payments must be paid in Hong Kong currency, it’s necessary that you set up a Hong Kong bank account for dividend payments.
-This helps remove the burden of currency exchange for your company and provides your Hong Kong shareholders with a more convenient way to receive their dividends.
+As dividend payments are required to be paid in Hong Kong currency, you must set up a Hong Kong bank account.
+This helps remove the burden of currency exchange for your company and provides your Hong Kong shareholders with a more convenient way to receive dividends.

-Along with that, dividend payments must be reported on your company’s annual return, so having a bank account makes it easier for you to record transactions and keep track of cash flow.
+Along with that, dividend payments must be reported on your company’s annual return, so having a bank account makes it easier to record transactions and keep track of the cash flow.

-Hong Kong has a number of reputable banks that offer excellent banking services.
+Hong Kong has several reputable banks that offer excellent banking services.
 When opening a bank account in Hong Kong, you will need to provide the following information:

 - Company name

 Step 2: Determine the payment method